-- Identification of deceased individuals;
+- Identification of deceased persons;

-- Paternity;
+- Establishment of paternity;

 - Newborn screening;

-- Genetic information from a decedent for medical diagnoses of blood relatives; and
+- Medical diagnoses of blood relatives of a deceased person; and,

-- Court order.
+- Pursuant to a court order.

 The law also requires that individuals be given the option to request their biological sample or health information not be used for anonymous or coded genetic research.
 Otherwise, these samples are available for genetic research under existing law.
-Additionally, Oregon law required the Department of Human Services (DHS) Public Health Division to adopt rules establishing minimum research standards for the collecting and testing of genetic information.
+Additionally, Oregon law required the Oregon Health Authority (OHA) Public Health Division to adopt rules establishing minimum research standards for the collecting and testing of genetic information (ORS 192.547).

-All genetic research using information and samples collected in Oregon, whether anonymous, coded, or identified, must be reviewed by an institutional review board that follows strict federal rules for human subject research.
+All genetic research using information and samples collected in Oregon, whether anonymous, coded, or identified, must be reviewed by an institutional review board that follows strict federal rules for human subject research (ORS 192.547).